-Theses iterators loops over the values of a t_CLOSURE taken at some data, where the evaluations are done in parallel.
+These iterators loop over the values of a t_CLOSURE taken at some data, where the evaluations are done in parallel.

 • parfor.
 To initialize the analog of parfor(i = a, b, ...), call void parfor_init(parfor_t T, GEN a, GEN b, GEN code) initialize an iterator over the evaluation of code on the integers between a and b.